-The Today Show set up a hidden camera test in a rented house in the middle of a heat wave.
+The Today Show set up a hidden camera test in a rented house in the middle of a heatwave.
 They had three certified heating and air conditioning experts thoroughly inspect the home’s indoor comfort system.
 All of them deemed it in excellent condition.
-NBC had Bobby Ring, the senior vice chair of the Air Conditioning Contractors of America, set up what he explained as a common, easy-to-fix and relatively inexpensive problem, an issue he said his company would charge less than $200 to resolve.
+NBC had Bobby Ring, the senior vice chair of the Air Conditioning Contractors of America, set up what he explained as an ordinary, easy-to-fix, and relatively inexpensive problem, an issue he said his company would charge less than $200 to resolve.

-In their hidden-camera investigation, six out of six contractors tried to charge for unnecessary parts or work they didn’t actually do with one invoice’s total coming in at $950.
+In their hidden-camera investigation, six out of six contractors tried to charge for unnecessary parts or work they didn’t do, with one invoice’s total coming in at $950.

-Our president and founder Gabriel Carini says emphatically that not all companies are the same, and our San Diego air conditioning and heating company is definitely different than the six “professionals” who tried to rip off the woman posing as a homeowner.
+Our president and founder, Gabriel Carini, says emphatically that not all companies are the same.
+Our San Diego air conditioning and heating company is different from the six “professionals” who tried to rip off the woman posing as a homeowner.

-“This report just confirms what homeowners already know,” says Carini, who has more than 11 years’ experience in heating and cooling services.
+“This report just confirms what homeowners already know,” says Carini, who has more than 11 years of experience in heating and cooling services.
 “They have to do research instead of relying solely on whatever company is available when they’re having an air conditioning emergency.”

-One of the things that our company is known for on Angie’s List and other online review sites is our high quality customer service and willingness to go the extra mile for our customers.
+Our company is known on Angie’s List and other online review sites because of our high-quality customer service and willingness to go the extra mile for our customers.

 “Part of my company’s philosophy is to lay out all the options,” says Carini.
 “We are honest with customers about what we’re recommending and why.
 If they’re better off repairing, we won’t push them to buy new equipment.”

-HVAC systems are responsible for the indoor air quality, the air that you are breathing day in and day out.
+HVAC systems are responsible for the indoor air quality, the air you breathe day in and day out.
 That is why it is so critical to keep up with routine maintenance and have the system inspected and cleaned twice a year by a heating and air conditioning expert.
-Tuneups keep the unit running at peak efficiency.
-It also means you have established some trust with a company that you can turn to when you have an air conditioning emergency instead of picking someone out of the top search results online or out of the phone book.
+Tune-ups keep the unit running at peak efficiency.
+It also means you have established trust with a company that you can turn to when you have an air conditioning emergency instead of picking someone out of the top search results online or out of the phone book.

 We’ve written before about how to find a reputable air conditioning service provider in San Diego.
-Start by collecting recommendations from friends, family and acquaintances, then research several of the companies online, checking certifications, Better Business Bureau records and review sites like Angie’s List.
-Carini also recommends asking for several references, especially if you’re doing a big job like replacing the whole system.
+Start by collecting recommendations from friends, family, and acquaintances, then research several companies online, check certifications, Better Business Bureau records, and review sites like Angie’s List.
+Carini also recommends asking for several references, especially if you’re doing a big job, like replacing the whole system.